richmahn/en_tn/1co/10/intro.md

 #### Structure and formatting ####

-Many English translations indent the words in 10:7 that are quoted from the Old Testament.

 Chapters 8-10 form a single unit, answering the question: "Is it acceptable to eat meat that has been sacrificed to an idol?"
 In this chapter, Paul uses the exodus as a warning to people not to sin.
 Then, he returns to discussing meat offered to idols, using the Lord's Supper as an example.
 (See: [[rc://en/tw/dict/bible/kt/sin]])

 #### Special concepts in this chapter ####